-Philister Sidigu – 2016-2017 Artist-in-Residence, Philister Sidigu is a writer and director with an MFA in Writing for the Screen and Stage from Northwestern University.
+Philister is a writer and director with an MFA in Writing for the Screen and Stage from Northwestern University.
 She received her Bachelor of Arts degree in Film and Video Production from Columbia College Chicago having previously studied at Antioch College in Yellow Springs, OH.
 In May 2011 her play Suicide received a reading at Goodman Theatre.
 In addition, Philister’s play Lost was produced as part of Regina Taylor’s State(s) of America series.
-She is excited to be producing her first feature play, Wrecked, with FATE.
+She produced her first feature play, WRECKED, with FATE, and wrote and produced FATE’s 2019 mainstage play, A Ditch in Madagali.
 Besides writing and filmmaking, Philister is a thrill-seeker and enjoys traveling and exploring the outdoors.

 Born in Chicago, but raised in West Africa, Obi Uwakwe – better known as Obisoulstar – is the epitome of a Renaissance man.
 He has performed in prestigious venues nationally and internationally sharing the same stage with artist like Reggae Legend Beres Hammond, Grammy-nominated artist Kem, Teedra Moses, Eric Roberson, Bell Biv Devo, Sy Smith, Kindred the family soul, Ledisi, Tortured Soul, Rasaan Paterson and Miguel to mention a few.
 With five studio-released albums written and produced by Obisoulstar, his music embraces the sounds of Soul, Funk, Rock and Afro beat.
 He has been featured in several stage plays, indie films and reoccurring featured extra in the FOX hit TV show Empire and NBC’s Chicago PD.

 Obi has also gained recognition as a photographer through his amazing portraits and landscape under the name L’coup “Loves Cover Over You Photography”.